Fates-List/lynx/api-docs/server-list.md

 ### Vote Rewards

+**Before using vote rewards, ensure that all perks given are purely optional.
+Your server may not require or in any other way force users to vote for it.
+This may be removed in the future and is very very likely to happen**

-You can reward users for voting for your server using vote rewards.
-This can be things like custom roles or extra perks!
-In order to use vote rewards, you will need to use our websocket API to listen for events.
+You can reward users for voting for your server using vote rewards such as a custom role!

+In order to use more customized vote rewards, you are required to either use webhooks or you will need to use our websocket API using a API token to listen for events.
 Once you have gotten a server vote event, you can then give rewards for voting.
 The event number for server votes is 71 (may change).

 *All users using server listing vote webhooks should note that these are being removed for now.
 Use websockets instead until a new webhook system is made (if ever).*